samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "Samuel", age = 30, position = "Manager", salary = 50000.0

 **Behavior:**
-- Create: eid (new entry)
+- Create: a new employee id for a new hire
-- Read: salary
+- Read: information like position, age
-- Update: position
+- Update: salary
 - Delete: eid (no longer an employee)

 ### 10. Movie: